Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

-\textbf{ Since the discovery of topological insulators (TIs)~\cite{Fu_Phys.Rev.Lett.9810_2007,Fu_Phys.Rev.B764_2007,Hasan_Rev.Mod.Phys.824_2010,Qi_Rev.Mod.Phys.834_2011,Ando_J.Phys.Soc.Jpn.8210_2013}, controlling the fascinating properties has been attempted.
-The most direct way for it is to utilize the phase transition from the topological to normal insulators, which allows an on/off switching of spin current robust against the impurity scattering.
-The topological phase transition has been realized by elemental substitution in semiconducting alloys, which can tune the spin-orbit coupling (SOC) and lattice constant, leading to the band inversion or eliminating it \cite{Xu_Science3326029_2011,Sato_Nat.Phys.711_2011,Xu_Nat.Commun.31_2012,Brahlek_Phys.Rev.Lett.10918_2012,Zhang_Science3396127_2013,Wu_Nat.Phys.97_2013,Xu_Nat.Commun.61_2015}.
-However, such treatment requires elaborate preparation of materials with various compositions, thus it is quite far from a feasible device application, which demands a reversible operation.
-Here we demonstrate a quasi-one-dimensional (quasi-1D) superconductor TaSe$_3$ to be the best material which realizes the reversible on/off switching of topological spin current only by applying uniaxial pressure to a crystal, through the observation of band structure with the high-resolution laser-based angle-resolved photoemission spectroscopy (ARPES) and spin-resolved ARPES (SARPES).
-Firstly, we uncover that TaSe$_3$ is in a strong TI phase with the spin-polarized, quasi-1D topological surface states (TSSs), which benefits from highly directional, dense spin currents that are protected against backscattering.
-Most importantly, we present the first direct observation of the strain-induced topological phase transition in solids, through the investigation of TaSe$_3$.
-The quasi-1D superconductor \TS{} provides an ideal platform for engineering the topological spintronics which exploits the topological state, its interplay with superconductivity, and the topological phase transition. }
+\textbf{ Control of the phase transition from topological to normal insulators can allow for an on/off switching of spin current.
+While topological phase transitions have been realized by elemental substitution in semiconducting alloys, such an approach requires preparation of materials with various compositions, thus it is quite far from a feasible device application, which demands a reversible operation.
+Here we use angle-resolved photoemission spectroscopy (ARPES) and spin-resolved ARPES to visualize the strain-driven band structure evolution of the quasi-1D superconductor \TS{}.
+We demonstrate that it undergoes reversible strain-induced topological phase transitions from a strong topological insulator phase with spin-polarized, quasi-1D topological surface states, to topologically trivial semimetal and band insulating phases.
+The quasi-1D superconductor \TS{} provides a suitable platform for engineering the topological spintronics, for example as an on/off switch for spin current robust against impurity scattering. }

+Since the discovery of topological insulators (TIs)~\cite{Fu_Phys.Rev.Lett.9810_2007,Fu_Phys.Rev.B764_2007,Hasan_Rev.Mod.Phys.824_2010,Qi_Rev.Mod.Phys.834_2011,Ando_J.Phys.Soc.Jpn.8210_2013}, controlling the fascinating properties has been attempted.
+The most direct way for it is to utilize the phase transition from the topological to normal insulators, which has been so far realized by elemental substitution in semiconducting alloys \cite{Xu_Science3326029_2011,Sato_Nat.Phys.711_2011,Xu_Nat.Commun.31_2012,Brahlek_Phys.Rev.Lett.10918_2012,Zhang_Science3396127_2013,Wu_Nat.Phys.97_2013,Xu_Nat.Commun.61_2015}; the spin-orbit coupling (SOC) and lattice constant are both varied simultaneously, leading to the band inversion or eliminating it.
+To enable a reversible control of the phase transition required for a device application, utilizing the strain effect, which can tune the lattice constant, would be a better and simpler approach; for that, we need to search for a suitable material, which has the topological properties and can easily change its lattice constant by strain.